Portrait of Dr. David Albert DiDomenico

 Dr. DiDomenico regularly teaches in-person and online sections of Phil 1305: Philosophy and Critical Thinking and Phil 1320: Ethics and Society.
 At previous institutions, he taught Social and Ethical Issues in Computing, Metaphysics, Philosophy of Mind, Ethics, Critical Thinking, and Introduction to Philosophy.

-Teaching topics: applied ethics; philosophy of mind; logic; the ethics of artificial intelligence
+Teaching areas: applied ethics; epistemology; philosophy of mind; logic; history of modern philosophy

 One of Dr. DiDomenico's scholarly ambitions is exploring novel ways of showing the relevance of academic philosophical work to the cares and concerns of ordinary people.
 Dr. DiDomenico believes that although what happens in and around the academic journals often doesn't make its way out into the general public, through carefully crafted public-facing work, it can and it should.
 This is especially true of philosophical work on critical thinking, justice, equality, democracy, political economy, and virtue.